cdklabs/cdk-monitoring-constructs/API.md

 - *Type:* string

 Name of the dashboard.

-Full dashboard name will take the form of:
+Full dashboard name will take the form of: `{@link MonitoringDynamicDashboardsProps.dashboardNamePrefix}-{@link name}`.

-`{@link MonitoringDynamicDashboardsProps.dashboardNamePrefix}-{@link name}`
+NOTE: In order to support backwards compatibility, the dashboard names in {@link DefaultDashboardFactory.DefaultDashboards} are reserved and cannot be used as dashboard names.

 ---